OnePlus 13R Specs Features Performance Review

 Benchmark scores for OnePlus 13R

-Test | Result | Notes |
+Test Result Notes

-3DMark (Regular, Wild Life Extreme) | Score: 4894 / FPS: 29.31 | Better than, according to 3DMark, 93% of the results from all other devices. |
+3DMark (Regular, Wild Life Extreme) Score: 4894 / FPS: 29.31 According to 3DMark, this score is better than 93% of the results from all other devices.

-3DMark (Regular Solar Bay) | Score: 8563 / FPS: 32.56 | Better than, according to 3DMark, OnePlus 12, Xiaomi 14, and iPhone 15 Pro. |
+3DMark (Regular Solar Bay) Score: 8563 / FPS: 32.56 According to 3DMark, this score is better than that of the OnePlus 12, Xiaomi 14, and iPhone 15 Pro.

-Geekbench 6.3 (CPU) | Single-Core: 2153 / Multicore: 6317 |
+Geekbench 6.3 (CPU) Single-Core: 2153 / Multi-Core: 6317

 Start a game, and you will find the Hyperboost performance settings of the phone immediately active, providing you with real-time phone condition data throughout your gaming session.

-Thanks to a temperature sensor buried beneath the display, you can quickly monitor your fps (frames per second), latency, and how hot the OnePlus 13R is becoming via the drop-down panel.
+Thanks to a temperature sensor buried beneath the display, you can quickly monitor your FPS (frames per second), latency, and how hot the OnePlus 13R is becoming via the drop-down panel.

 There are three options from which to pick; the default is “Balanced.”
 Alternatively, go to “Low power,” which can assist in prolonging your gaming session by limiting touch responsiveness and screen refresh, therefore extending the operating life of the battery.